-This drivers are intended to be used with systems like the Intel NUC that does not have PCIe slots for addtional network adapters.
+These drivers are intended to be used with systems like the Intel NUC that does not have PCIe slots for additional network adapters.
 They are not officially supported by VMware.
 Do not install them in production.

-The drivers are made for USB NICs with the AX88179 chipset which are available for about $25.
+The drivers are made for USB NICs with the AX88179 chipset which is available for about $25.
 The following adapters have been verified to work:

 - StarTech USB 3.0 to Gigabit Ethernet NIC Adapter

 - j5create USB 3.0 to Gigabit Ethernet NIC Adapter

 Make sure that the system supports USB 3.0 and network adapter are mapped to the USB 3.0 hub.
 Legacy BIOS Settings might prevent ESXi to correctly map devices as explained here.